Metaphysics (Aristotle): Legacy

 The flourishing of Arabic Aristotelian scholarship reached its peak with the work of Ibn Rushd (Latinized: Averroes), whose extensive writings on Aristotle's work led to his later designation as "The Commentator" by future generations of scholars.
 Maimonides wrote the Guide to the Perplexed in the 12th century, to demonstrate the compatibility of Aristotelian science with Biblical revelation.

-The Fourth Crusade (1202-1204) facilitated the discovery and delivery of many original Greek manuscripts to Western Europe.
+The Fourth Crusade (1202–1204) facilitated the discovery and delivery of many original Greek manuscripts to Western Europe.
 William of Moerbeke's translations of the work formed the basis of the commentaries on the Metaphysics by Albert the Great, Thomas Aquinas and Duns Scotus.
 They were also used by modern scholars for Greek editions, as William had access to Greek manuscripts that are now lost.
 Werner Jaeger lists William's translation in his edition of the Greek text in the Scriptorum Classicorum Bibliotheca Oxoniensis (Oxford 1962).

-Textual Criticism
+Textual criticism

 In the 19th century, with the rise of textual criticism, the Metaphysics was examined anew.
 Critics, noting the wide variety of topics and the seemingly illogical order of the books, concluded that it was actually a collection of shorter works thrown together haphazardly.
-In the 20th century two general editions have been produced by W. D. Ross (1924) and by W. Jaeger (1957).
-Based on a careful study of the content and of the cross-references within them, W. D. Ross concluded that books A, B, Γ, E, Z, H, Θ, M, N, and I "form a more or less continuous work", while the remaining books α, Δ, Κ and Λ were inserted into their present locations by later editors.
+In the 20th century two general editions have been produced by W. D. Ross (1924) and by Werner Jaeger (1957).
+Based on a careful study of the content and of the cross-references within them, Ross concluded that books A, B, Γ, E, Z, H, Θ, M, N, and I "form a more or less continuous work", while the remaining books α, Δ, Κ and Λ were inserted into their present locations by later editors.
 However, Ross cautions that books A, B, Γ, E, Z, H, Θ, M, N, and I — with or without the insertion of the others — do not constitute "a complete work".
-Werner Jaeger further maintained that the different books were taken from different periods of Aristotle's life.
+Jaeger further maintained that the different books were taken from different periods of Aristotle's life.
 Everyman's Library, for their 1000th volume, published the Metaphysics in a rearranged order that was intended to make the work easier for readers.

 Editing the Metaphysics has become an open issue in works and studies of the new millennium.
 New critical editions have been produced of books Gamma, Alpha, and Lambda.
 Differences from the more-familiar 20th Century critical editions of Ross and Jaeger mainly depend on the stemma codicum of Aristotle's Metaphysics, of which different versions have been proposed since 1970.